Polipo is a caching web proxy designed to be used as a personal cache or a cache shared among a few users.

 name server to speak to.
 By default, this information is taken from

-the ‘/etc/resolv.conf’ file; however, if you wish to use
+the ‘/etc/resolv.conf’ file at startup; however, if you wish to use

 a different name server, you may set the variable